Rubha Phoil was recognised as a Permaculture ScotLAND Center:

 Check your sources before you believe labels!
 In these trumpian times now more than ever.
 And I hope that you have discovered that maybe you are already doing things that you can call permaculture.
 Join our Virtual Village if you want to learn more.

-About the withdrawal from ScotLAND Centre:
+About our withdrawal from the ScotLAND Centre network:

 In September 2020, we were really proud to have achieved the status of being a recognised ScotLAND Centre.
 As it gives us some recognition of the quality of work we are doing here.